railwayapp/docs/src/docs/tutorials/add-a-cdn-using-cloudfront.md

 **Let's get started!**

-## 1. Create and Deploy a Fastify server
+## 1. Create and Deploy a Fastify Server

 First, let's create and deploy a simple Fastify server using the [Railway CLI](guides/cli#installing-the-cli)